Halium/haliumqsgcontext/README.md

 This plugin allows for tighter integration of Qt and Halium-based distributions.

-- Uses Android's GraphicBuffer to upload textures to the GPU, using multiple threads
+- Uses Android's GraphicBuffer to upload textures to the GPU
+- Using multiple threads
 - Exposes those GraphicBuffers to OpenGL as any other texture
 - Replaces the default QAnimationDriver with a solely VSync-based one